dergigi/dergigi.github.io/bitcoin/_posts/2019-04-02-technological-teachings-of-bitcoin.markdown

 where loss of funds can and does occur.
 Yet the trend is clear: thousands of people are [reckless] and eager to use it.

-Lightning Network, January 2018 vs December 2018.
-Source: [Jameson Lopp]
+{% include image.html name="lnd-growth-lopp-black.png" caption="Lightning Network, January 2018 vs December 2018.
+Source: Jameson Lopp" %}

 To me, having lived through the meteoric rise of the web, the parallels between the internet and Bitcoin are obvious.
 Both are networks, both